mF2C/LifecycleManagement/README.md

     - **CIMI_URL**
     - **HOST_IP** Machine's IP address: needed by the lifecycle when deploying services in a set of agents (to see if an agent is in local host or if it is in another machine)
     - **CIMI_USER** CIMI user
-    - **CIMI_PASSWORD** CIMI password
     - **WORKING_DIR_VOLUME** _docker-compose.yml_ folder
     - **URL_PM_SLA_MANAGER** URL of the Platform Manager - SLA Manager; e.g. https://192.168.192.192:46030
     - **URL_AC_SERVICE_MNGMT** URL of the Agent Controller - QoS Providing; e.g. https://192.168.192.192:46200/api/service-management
     - **URL_AC_USER_MANAGEMENT** URL of the Agent Controller - User Management; e.g. https://192.168.192.192:46300/api/v1/user-management
     - **URL_PM_RECOM_LANDSCAPER** URL of the Platform Manager - Landscaper/Recommender; e.g. http://192.168.252.41:46020/mf2c
+    - **K8S_MASTER**
+    - **DOCKER_SOCKET**
+    - **DOCKER_SWARM**

-3. After launching the Lifecycle Management module, the REST API services can be accessed at port 46000:
+2. After launching the Lifecycle Management module, the REST API services can be accessed at port 46000:
     - List of services (json): _https://localhost:46000/api/v1/lifecycle_
     - List of services (swagger ui): _https://localhost:46000/api/v1/lifecycle.html_

-4. View the following examples:
+3. View the following examples:
    - [COMPSs application](LifecycleExample_01.md): Complete lifecycle of a service based on COMPSs
    - [GitLab application](LifecycleExample_02.md): Deployment of a service based on a docker-compose file

+4. See also the user guide that can be found in https://github.com/mF2C/Documentation/blob/master/documentation/user_guide/api.rst

 -----------------------